 III.
 Because of the assurance that we will be avenged, (Revelation 6:10-11)

-I. Because it is God’s will for his children, (Philippians 1:29)
+I. Because it is God’s will for his children to suffer and face persecution, (Philippians 1:29)

 II.
-Because it is the key to the Kingdom of God, (Matthew 5:11)
+Because to suffer and face persecution is the key to the Kingdom of God, (Matthew 5:11)